zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec07.md

-# Specification of test Scenarios for DNSSEC07
+# Specification of Test Scenarios for DNSSEC07

 ## Table of contents